-- With the changing of the democratic majority from secular, European, Jews to more religious, Middle-Eastern Jews, a fundamental cultural power struggle has emerged. - The secular, European, Jews want to preserve their values, but in a system built on the majority having overwhelming power, they face fundamental challenges. - If this isn't solved, the continuing emergence of a religious democratic majority will necessarily conflict with the secular and liberal minority seeking to preserve its power. - The current system can't contain these two forces in their emerging realities.
+- With the changing of the democratic majority from secular, European, Jews to more religious, Middle-Eastern Jews, a fundamental cultural power struggle has emerged. - The secular, European, Jews want to preserve their values, but in a system built on the majority having overwhelming power, they face fundamental challenges. - If this isn't solved, the continuing emergence of a religious democratic majority will necessarily conflict with the secular and liberal minority seeking to preserve its power.
+This struggle will inevitably be followed by struggles within the winning majority. - The current system can't contain these two forces in their emerging realities.